ballerina-platform/nballerina/README.md

 *   generating LLVM IR from BIR
 *   semantic subtyping.

+There is an earlier project which was called nBallerina.
+It took a different approach: a backend written in C++, which read serialized BIR from the jBallerina frontend.
+This is archived in the [nballerina-cpp](https://github.com/ballerina-platform/nballerina-cpp) repository.

 ## Structure

 The nBallerina compiler, which is organized as a Ballerina project in the [compiler](compiler/) directory, is structured into the following components written in Ballerina: